scwestcott/asteroid-selector/README.md

 ## Purpose

+This project is a porfolio piece for Stephan Westcott, and serves no other practical purpose.

 We're exploring a group of asteroids that are well behaved in that they all move in the same
 plane and are static to one another.
 A space craft, equipped with measuring devices, will land
 on one of the asteroids to perform all sorts of experiments.
 This script chooses the ideal